Skip to content

 Even the most experienced lifeguards face challenges.
 Glare on the water, large crowds, and murky conditions can make it difficult to see everything at once.
 This is where technology provides a crucial safety net.
 Because swimmers wear a small device that directly tracks their submersion time, the system’s effectiveness isn’t compromised by environmental factors.
 It offers a reliable, objective measure of a swimmer’s status, regardless of how busy or chaotic the pool gets.
 This consistency helps reduce the potential for human error and ensures that every single person in the water is being monitored.

-A Partner for Your Lifeguards, Not a Replacement
+A Lifeguard's Partner, Not a Replacement

 It’s important to remember that this technology is a tool to support your lifeguards, not replace them.
 Your staff’s training, judgment, and ability to respond are irreplaceable.
 Wearable sensors act as a force multiplier, giving your team more information so they can act faster and more effectively.
 The system is designed to support your team by handling the tireless task of individual monitoring.
 This frees up your lifeguards to focus on broader zone scanning, identifying risky behaviors, and engaging with guests, creating a safer and more welcoming environment for everyone.